nifcloud/ansible-role-nifcloud/library/documents/nifcloud.md

-# niftycloud - create, start or stop an instance in NIFCLOUD
+# nifcloud - create, start or stop an instance in NIFCLOUD

 * [Synopsis](#synopsis)
 * [Requirements](#requirements)